Login

 We provide a broad selection of extra-curricular activities and clubs, enabling children to experience new things and discover something which they may love and have a flair for.

-Achievements
+Our Achievements

 We celebrate and reward academic achievements as well as sporting achievements during our whole-school worships.
 We encourage pupils to do their best and be proud of themselves, and each other.

-Reflective areas
+Our Reflective areas

-Our class reflective areas and our whole-school prayer space provide our pupils with a space for quiet time; either for their own thoughts or for God.
+Our class reflective areas, our whole-school prayer space and our spirituality space provide our pupils with time and space for their own thoughts or for God.

-Creativity
+Our Creativity

 We provide many opportunities for our pupils to develop and display their creativity, not just through subjects such as Art and DT but through other subjects such as English, RE or History, where drama, role play and art also have a place.

-Compassion
+Our Compassion

-Raising money for charities such as Children in Need, Water Aid and Save the children has helped our pupils understand the needs of others in their community and globally, and understand they that have some ability to help and make a difference.
+Raising money for charities such as DCCT food hub, Children in Need, Water Aid and Save the children has helped our pupils understand the needs of others in their community and globally, and understand they that have some ability to help and make a difference.
 These charity events also provide an opportunity for children to develop a sense of gratitude, in considering what they themselves have.

 Worship